-Also known as Rodar, Kovar is a registered trademark that refers to a low expansion alloy that is composed of iron, nickel, cobalt and trace amounts of the elements manganese, silicone and carbon.
+Also known as Rodar, Kovar is a registered trademark that refers to a low expansion alloy that is composed of iron, nickel, cobalt, and trace amounts of the elements manganese, silicone, and carbon.
 Kovar was specifically formulated as a sealing alloy for glass and ceramic materials (specifically for compatibility with the thermal expansion characteristics of borosilicate glass).

 Most often used in applications requiring a glass to metal seal, Kovar is vacuum melted, meaning that it has undergone melting, refining, and casting under a vacuum.
-An additional property of Kovar is that at any temperature under that of the Curie point (435°C or 815ºF) it is magnetic.
-Kovar is very similar to another nickel alloy referred to as Invar.
-Invar is a nickel steel alloy with specific thermal expansion properties; however, Invar is unique for its low thermal expansion qualities, while Kovar is for its low thermal expansion in terms of its compatibility to heat-resistant glass.
+An additional property of Kovar is that, at any temperature under that of the Curie point (435°C or 815ºF), it is magnetic.
+Kovar is similar to another nickel alloy, referred to as Invar.
+Invar is a nickel steel alloy with specific thermal expansion properties; however, Invar is unique for its low thermal expansion qualities, while Kovar is unique for its low thermal expansion in terms of its compatibility to heat-resistant glass.

-In addition to manufacturing processes, there are many types of secondary services that are commonly used on Kovar including turning, drilling, tapping and reaming.
+In addition to manufacturing processes, there are many types of secondary services that are commonly used on Kovar including turning, drilling, tapping, and reaming.
 When it comes to turning Kovar, it is necessary to pay attention to the angle of the cutting tools.
-For drilling Kovar, it is the speed of the drill and the resulting feed that must be taken into consideration, and it is the same for reaming, but with different required proportions.
-Lastly, when it comes to tapping Kovar, the speed should be around 20 feet per minute (FPM) and it is recommended to use either nitrided or electrolyzed tools.
+For drilling Kovar, it is the speed of the drill and the resulting feed that must be taken into consideration.
+It is the same for reaming but with different required proportions.
+Lastly, when it comes to tapping Kovar, the speed should be around 20 feet per minute (FPM), and it is recommended to use either nitrided or electrolyzed tools.